lpsinger/ligo.skymap/docs/interface.rst

     The :program:`ligolw_no_ilwdchar` command-line tool provided by
     :mod:`ligo.lw` can convert from the new format to the old format.

-.. _coinc-data:
+.. _event-data:

-Coinc data
+Event data
 ----------

-This coinc data describes the search pipeline's matched filter output.
+This event data describes the search pipeline's matched filter output.
 It MUST include the point estimates of the time, phase, and amplitude on arrival in each detector.
 It MUST provide the intrinsic template parameters (masses and spins).
 It SHOULD include a signal-to-noise time series for each detector.

-The coinc data MUST include at least the following LIGO-LW tables (in any order):
+The event data MUST include at least the following LIGO-LW tables (in any order):

 :class:`process <ligo.lw.lsctables.ProcessTable>`